Planning Scheme Amendment C242 Eaglehawk Landfill Buffer Project

 The audit has provided recommendations about how future development in the buffer area should be managed to ensure that neighbouring properties will not be adversely affected by the landfill.
 These recommendations will be used by the City to develop controls for the planning scheme to guide future development in the buffer.
 The full audit report is available below and on the EPA website.

-If you have any further queries regarding this project, please contact Rebecca Fisher, Amendments Planner in the Strategic Planning Unit on 5434 6000 or [email protected]
+If you have any further queries regarding this project, please contact Rebecca Fisher in the Strategic Planning Unit on 1300 002 642 or at [email protected]

 Council meeting to consider Authorisation